MathieuNls/bug-taxonomy/02_preliminaries.md

 ## Version control systems\label{sec:version-control}

-Version control consists of maintaining the versions of files --- such as source code and other software artifacts [@Zeller1997].
-Version control tools have been created to help practitioners manage the version of their software artifacts.
+Version control consists of maintaining the versions of files --- such as source code and other software artefacts [@Zeller1997].
+Version control tools have been created to help practitioners manage the version of their software artefacts.
-Each evolution of software is a version (or revision), and each version (revision) is linked to the one before through modifications of software artifacts.
+Each evolution of software is a version (or revision), and each version (revision) is linked to the one before through modifications of software artefacts.
-These modifications consist of updating, adding or deleting software artifacts.
+These modifications consist of updating, adding or deleting software artefacts.
 They can be referred as diff, patch or commit\footnote{These names are not to be used interchangeably as a difference exists.}.
 Each diff, patch or commit have the following characteristics: